jhudsl/tidyversecourse/docs/04-dataviz.md

 #### Barplots: geom_bar

 Barplots show the relationship between a set of numbers and a categorical variable.
-In the diamonds data set, we may be interested in knowing how many diamonds there are of each cut of diamonds.
+In the diamonds dataset, we may be interested in knowing how many diamonds there are of each cut of diamonds.
 There are five categories for cut of diamond.
 If we make a barplot for this variable, we can see the number of diamonds in each category.

 ```r